Set Jump Client

 To assign a session policy to a user account, group policy, or public portal, set the Availability of the session policy to allow Users.

 Making the pin/unpin permission available to rep invite is meaningless.
 External representatives cannot have ownership of sessions, and only the owner of a session can pin/unpin Jump Clients.

 To assign a session policy to a useror group policy, edit the user or group, scroll down to the Attended and Unattended Session Permissions section, and select the session policy you want from the dropdown.

 Assign a Session Policy to a Public Portal

 Public portals allow you to assign additional DNS hostnames to your Secure Remote Access Appliance and specify a different look and feel for each one, along with different behavior and permissions.
 You can define public portals on the /login > Public Portals > Public Sites page.

-If you allow pinning/unpinning for a public portal, then all sessions started through that portal allow the representative to pin/unpin, regardless of any permissions assigned to the representative's user account
+If you allow pinning/unpinning for a public portal, then all sessions started through that portal allow the representative to pin/unpin, regardless of any permissions assigned to the representative's user account or group policy.

 To assign a session policy to a public portal: